 In spite of the challenges, Domino’s Beverage Can Coding System is fully capable of delivering legible 20-plus character codes at a rate of up to 100,000 cans an hour.

-The introduction of this system with an optional chiller, means it easily meets the challenge of operating at an ambient temperature of up to 45°C.
+The introduction of this system with an optional chiller, means it easily meets the challenge of operating at an ambient temperature of up to 45°C. In conditions where competitors’ machinery would struggle with a 70% duty cycle rate, a modular closed loop chiller-fitted system from Domino can achieve a 100% capacity.

 Canned beverage manufacturers may be hesitant to install a Fibre Laser coder on their production line owing to a lack of familiarity with the technology.
 How does Domino ensure that they are comfortable using it?